isignpy/isign/README.md

 Path to Apple certificate in PEM format.
 This is already included in the library, so you will likely never need it.
 In the event that the certificates need to be changed, See the [Apple Certificate documentation](docs/applecerts.md).

+**--adhoc**

+Resign the app "ad hoc".
+This is a full signature, but with empty data.
+Simulator apps need to be signed this way.

 **-c &lt;path&gt;, --certificate &lt;path&gt;**

 Path to your certificate in PEM format.
 Defaults to `$HOME/.isign/certificate.pem`.